Looking after your Scheme product: tips from a powered wheelchair user

 What’s your top tip for wheelchair maintenance?

 Getting your powered wheelchair or scooter serviced regularly is my number one tip.
-If you’re a Motability Scheme customer, then annual servicing is included as part of your worry-free lease package, so make sure you do not miss out on your yearly appointment.
+If you’re a Motability Scheme customer, then annual servicing is included as part of your lease package, so make sure you do not miss out on your yearly appointment.

 Plus, the batteries are the lifeblood of your powered wheelchair so try to get into good charging habits.